microsoft/industry/fsi/docs/serviceEnablementFramework.md

 >Note: With FSI Landing Zones on Microsoft Azure, the core components are already provided within the management subscription which contains the Log Analytics workspace for holistic observability of the platform from a security perspective.
 In terms of data retention, this can be configured directly on the Log Analytics workspace, and one can also define this granularity per log type.

-Once we have a clear understanding of the control, we can start to assess the built-in policies that are available within Azure Policy in order to enable the diagnostics settings on Azure SQL databases and stream to the designated Log Analytics workspace.
+Once we have a clear understanding of the control, we can start to assess the built-in policies that are available within Azure Policy to enable the diagnostics settings on Azure SQL databases and stream to the designated Log Analytics workspace.

 **Step 2a: Assess Built-In policies**